 2018 is shaping up to be another year characterized by conflict and hunger.
 The four countries at risk of famine in 2017 - Nigeria, Somalia, South Sudan and Yemen - continue to experience high levels of hunger.
 Similarly, conflict and insecurity in Syria’s seven-year civil war and the Rohingya crisis continue to threaten the food security of their populations.
 Additionally, new additions have been made to the watch list—the Kasai region of Democratic Republic of Congo and the Central African Republic.

-Due to continuing conflict, poverty and hunger, the number of people at risk of food insecurity is rising while the number of those experiencing acute hunger remains high.
+Seven years on, the Syrian conflict has left millions of people in poverty and hunger.
 To date, 6.5 million people are food insecure and an additional 4 million people are at risk of becoming food insecure.
 As of January, WFP is providing food assistance to 3 million people.
 Continued fighting in a number of areas prevents humanitarian agencies from reaching those most in need.
 More funds are needed to provide continue food assistance to those who require it.
 Due to funding shortages, WFP are having to prioritize the most vulnerable.

-Eastern Ghouta, Rural Damascus is an area of specific concern due to the continued siege that is causing its 400,000 residents to live in extremely poor conditions with severe shortages of food, drinking water and fuel.
+Eastern Ghouta, Rural Damascus is an area of specific concern due to continued bombing campaigns that cause its 400,000 residents to live in extremely poor conditions with severe shortages of food, medicines, drinking water and fuel.
 Shortages of food have led to numerous cases of severe malnutrition.
-For last five years, WFP’s access to this area has been severely restricted resulting in little aid reaching Eastern Ghouta’s residents.

 Three years of conflict in Yemen has resulted in the world’s largest hunger crisis.
 Rising food prices have caused food to become unaffordable for many and are significantly impacting the food security and nutrition of its population.
 Here are the key figures: